The Best Bits of a British Autumn

 You’ve invested in jumpers, scarves, bobble hats, and woolly mittens, and you’re just settling in for the colder months, then all of a sudden, an Indian summer hits.
 Welcome to the time of year you simply can’t dress for!
 Leave the house in the morning wrapped up warm, and by lunchtime it’s t-shirt-and-shorts weather.
 The Met Office defines an Indian summer as “a warm, calm spell of weather occurring in autumn, especially in October and November.”

 And it’s this sort of weather the Brits love to talk about.
 Anything unpredictable, anything to moan about, and they are as happy as children.
-Suddenly the parks fill again--everything is like summer; the only difference is everyone is in long pants and carrying piles of extra clothes.
+Suddenly the parks fill again, and everything is like summer; the only difference is everyone is in long pants and carrying piles of extra clothes.

 Castles, Estates, and Houses